 Cyclobenzaprine relaxes your muscles by blocking nerve impulses that typically result in spasms and stiffness.

-Assuming, that is, that you’re using the correct dosage.
+Assuming that you’re using the correct dosage, that is.

-Using a dosage that’s too low won’t do anything, but using a dosage that’s too high easily result in some seriously negative side effects.
+Using a dosage that’s too low won’t do anything, but using a dosage that’s too high can easily result in negative side effects.